DIRECTV vs. Spectrum

 - If you’re living the single life and just need one television setup, then you might want to get a price quote from both.
 Still, even if it’s just for one TV, we’d probably still get DIRECTV just for the Genie DVR.

 Which has better equipment and features, DIRECTV or Spectrum?

 Spectrum’s DVRs can’t compete with DIRECTV’s Genie DVR

 DIRECTV’s Genie DVR is one of the best DVRs available from a TV service provider, and Spectrum’s DVRs are, well . . . basic.

 It might sound like we’re giving DIRECTV too much credit, but Spectrum’s DVRs are really just that ho-hum.
 In fact, you don’t even get to choose the DVR you want from Spectrum—it’ll just send you either a Motorola or Cisco/SA DVR (there’s no way to tell which).
 Either option records up to two shows at once and holds 21–45 hours of movies and shows.
-Oh yeah, and either DVR costs $12.99 a month for service and $6.99 per month for equipment.
+Oh yeah, and the DVR service costs $4.99–$9.99 a month and $8.99 per month for equipment.

 Compare that to the DIRECTV Genie, which can record five shows at once and hold 200 hours of movies and shows without an extra monthly fee.
 See?
 We’re not favoring DIRECTV.
 Its Genie DVR is simply that much better.

 Though it lost out on equipment, Spectrum fares better in this arena with features comparable to DIRECTV.
 Both DIRECTV and Spectrum have some nifty bells and whistles, like letting you rewind up to three days to watch primetime shows, and both have a restart feature as well.
 These features aren’t necessities, but it’s nice to know they’re there.